 This step will facilitate the establishment of the Total Quality infrastructure that is necessary to support the Total Quality initiative throughout PLAN.
 In addition, it will expedite decentralization and permit staffing and the structuring of systems and procedures in a manner that facilitates improvement in Total Quality.

-Clearly, as I have mentioned above and in earlier posts in this series, something was going wrong at Plan.
+Clearly, as I have mentioned above and in earlier posts in this series, this language shows that something was going wrong at Plan.

 Our report was submitted to Plan’s board of directors in November, 1991.
 The Quality Council was excited and enthusiastic, and looked forward to what we thought would become a structured, methodical, scientific focus on program and program quality, centering the entire organization on our reason for existing.

-Sadly, this effort became sidelined in the upheaval that followed the dismissal of Alberto Neri at that very meeting.
+Sadly, this effort was sidelined in the upheaval that followed the dismissal of Alberto Neri at that very meeting.
 More on that next time… but by the time that a permanent replacement for Alberto was found, many months had passed and initiatives such as TQM had lost momentum in the tumult.
-And, as a result, my own emphasis shifted towards working to rebuild the organization, based as I would soon be, at International Headquarters…
+And, as a result, my own emphasis shifted towards working to rebuild the organization (see these articles in this 4000-footer series: here, here, here, and here) based, as I would soon be, at International Headquarters…

 So was the work of the Quality Council a waste of time?
 I would argue that it was a very important effort, one that influenced many of us as we moved into different roles in Plan.
 The ideas and approaches informed how we approached our work, and had positive, subtle impact on many future projects.